 A troubling aspect of many high demand groups, including some well established churches, is male dominance of women and children who have little or no voice in the community and often even their personal lives.
 Some Christian groups subscribe to so-called "Headship Theology" which asserts that, just as Christ is the head of the church, so men are the divinely appointed heads of their families and church communities whose authority must not be questioned.
 In other groups patriarchal oppression may be more subtle but still very much present.
 Wife Material is the semi-autobiographical story of a woman growing up in the fundamentalist Church of Christ.
 The author, Deborah Cox, is a Springfield, Missouri clinical psychologist who has also co-authored two books on women's anger.
 Beyond Belief: The Secret Lives of Women In Extreme Religions is a very readable anthology in which women from a wide variety of religions relate their experiences of sexist religious oppression.

-Also there are many Facebook groups for ex-members of various churches and groups.
+There are many Facebook groups and on-line discussion groups for ex-members of various churches and groups.

 I am a former Seventh-day Adventist.
 You may be interested in my story: Leaving the Garden: On Being A Former Seventh-day Adventist.
 I have also written a couple of articles with a historical focus: The Apocalyptic Background of the Seventh-day Adventist Church: Zoroaster to William Miller and Ellen G. White & The Seventh-day Adventist Church: From the Great Disappointment to a Worldwide Movement.
 There are also links to other Adventist related material on those pages.

 Spectrum, a liberal Adventist journal with no official ties to the denomination, publishes dissenting views and scholarly studies that often diverge from the official General Conference line.